maxwellnewage/mercadolibre-android-app/README.md

 # MercadoLibre Demo App
-This is an app for search a product using the MeLi API.
+This is an app for search a product using the [MeLi API](https://developers.mercadolibre.com.ar/es_ar/items-y-busquedas).
+At least this endpoint not need a Token.

 ## Installation
  This is an Android Studio Project.
 You just clone the repo; next open in your IDE and run!